Shynixn/AstralEdit/README.md

 Player player;
 Plugin plugin;

- //It is highly recommend to work with selections asynchronly to increase server performance Bukkit.getServer().getScheduler().runTaskAsynchronously(plugin, new Runnable() {
+ //It is highly recommend to work with selections asynchrony to increase server performance Bukkit.getServer().getScheduler().runTaskAsynchronously(plugin, new Runnable() {
    @Override
    public void run() {